brennhill/Leading-Engineering-with-AI/DataScienceManagement.md

 * **Sentence B:** *"I went to the bank to deposit cash."*
     The words **"Deposit"** and **"Cash"** have a massive "Finance" gravitational pull.
 They yank "Bank" to the complete opposite side of the 12,000-dimensional room, next to "Vault" and "Loan."

-**This is why Prompt Engineering works.**
+**This is the technical definition of "Context."**
-When you provide a detailed "System Prompt" or "Context," you are literally setting up the gravitational field.
-You are manipulating the vector coordinates to force the model into the correct "Semantic Neighborhood."
+Context isn't just "background info."
+Context is the **Gravitational Field** that locks your tokens into the correct semantic neighborhood.

 ## The Prediction Engine (Family Feud)

 We have the Pedalboard (Machine).
+We have the Tokens (Input).
 We have the Map (Data).
+We have the Gravity (Context).
 So how does it actually write code?

 It doesn't "know" the answer.
 It is just a super-charged Auto-Complete.